Jane Rule

-Jane Vance Rule CM OBC (28 March 1931 – 27 November 2007) was a Canadian writer of lesbian-themed works.
+Jane Vance Rule CM OBC (28 March 1931 – 27 November 2007) was a Canadian-American writer of lesbian-themed works.
 Her first novel, Desert of the Heart, appeared in 1964, when gay activity was still a criminal offence.
 It turned Rule into a reluctant media celebrity, and brought her massive correspondence from women who had never dared explore lesbianism.
 Rule became an active anti-censorship campaigner, and served on the executive of the Writers' Union of Canada.

 Early life

 Born in Plainfield, New Jersey, Jane Vance Rule was the oldest daughter of Carlotta Jane Hink-Packer and Arthur Richards Rule.
 Both her parents were college educated and her father worked in the military.
 Rule described her mother as "a materially spoiled and emotionally depraved[sic] only child".
 Rule was also the middle of three children, with an older brother and a younger sister.

 Because she grew up in a military family, Rule moved frequently—to Hinsdale, Illinois, and later to California and Missouri, and then back to California where her father served in the Pacific during World War II.
 She says she was a tomboy growing up and felt like an outsider for reaching six feet tall by age 12 and being dyslexic.
 When she was 15 she read The Well of Loneliness and wrote later that she, "suddenly discovered that [she] was a freak."

-Rule graduated with a degree in English from Mills College in California in 1952.
-Almost immediately after graduation, she traveled on the ship "Queen Mary" to spend a year in London, following a female lover.
+Rule earned a BA in English from Mills College in California in 1952.
+Almost immediately after graduation, she sailed in the Queen Mary to spend a year in London, following a female lover.
 There, she was an occasional student at University College, London, and began work on her first novel.

 Rule returned to the U.S. to work at the writing department at Stanford University, but she quit after a few months because of "the competitive, commercial atmosphere of the school, the condescending attitude toward women students".
 She then lived at home with her parents until 1954.

 Beginning in 1954, Rule taught at Concord Academy in Massachusetts where she met Helen Sonthoff (September 11, 1916 - January 3, 2000), a fellow creative writing and literature teacher.
 The two fell in love, but at the time of their meeting, Sonthoff was married.

 Worried about politics and McCarthyism of the 50s in America, Rule moved with her friend and literary critic, John Hulcoop, to Vancouver, British Columbia in 1956.
 While there, she worked at the University of British Columbia, as well as wrote her first novel.

-At some point while living together, Rule and Hulcoop's relationship turned romantic.
+While living together, Rule and Hulcoop's relationship became romantic.
 However, that became complicated by the arrival of the woman Hulcoop would marry, as well as the arrival of Helen Sonthoff.
 Sonthoff was recently divorced and went to Vancouver for a vacation, which turned into a life-long relationship with Jane Rule.